- Products & Services

-- New product introduction assessment – Before we launch new products, we ensure that they comply with or exceed all applicable SHEQ legislation and meet our internal standards.
+- New product introduction assessment – Before we launch new products, we ensure that they comply with or exceed all applicable HSE legislation and meet our internal standards.

 - Management of sensitive chemicals – We have a stringent policy governing sensitive chemicals to prevent illegal or illicit use.

 - Customer safety screening – We partner with you to screen your in-house safety and security procedures.
 This helps you to minimise any risks that may arise when your employees use our products.